brentp/somalier/README.md

 `somalier` takes a list of known sites.
 Even a few hundred (or dozen) sites can be a very good indicator of relatedness.
 The best sites are those with a population allele frequency close to 0.5 as that maximizes the probability that any 2 samples will differ.
+A list of such sites is provided in the [releases](https://github.com/brentp/somalier/releases) for GRCh37.

 In order to quickly calculate genotypes at these sites, `somalier` assays the exact base [without using pileup](https://brentp.github.io/post/no-pile/).
-It also parallelizes across sites with as many threads as requested.
+It also parallelizes across samples with as many threads as requested.
 In addition, it uses [hts-nim](https://github.com/brentp/hts-nim) which is a very fast wrapper of [htslib](https://htslib.org).

 For each sample-pair, it reports: